-HDA’s innovative outreach effort connects families through events, workshops, and peer support to help them begin to find a new normal after a catastrophic loss.
+This innovative outreach effort was a response to the pain and loss that people were feeling as military casualties from the war in Iraq hit home.
+Illinois Connections for Families of the Fallen connects families of military casualties through events, workshops, and peer support to help them begin to find a new normal after a catastrophic loss.

 As a founding member of ICFF, the Army Survivor Outreach Services has provided direction and helped develop the Community Resource Guide.
 MRHT continued to provide major funding, along with support from several other funders and partnerships with more than 25 different local and national agencies.